magnus-lycka/mail2alert/README.md

 and `event` from the subject.

 It has the following rule functions:
- - mail.in_subject
-   - Will match a message if all words given as arguments are found in the subject line.
-(Case insensitive.)
  - pipelines.all
    - all pipelines will match.
  - pipelines.in_group